jacobvarner/hoops-jacobvarner/_posts/2020-8-28-where-sec-basketball-players-are-projected-to-get-drafted-according-to-over-50-2020-nba-mock-drafts.md

 It seems weird to consider Maxey as falling in the NBA Draft, but compared to Kentucky's recent standards, him not being a solidified top-five pick does seem a little rare for the Wildcats.

-Maxey is still a surefire first round pick with a pretty good chance to go in the lottery like the four other SEC players above him.
+Maxey is still a surefire first-round pick with a pretty good chance to go in the lottery like the four other SEC players above him.
 Maxey averages just outside of the lottery based on the 57 mock drafts I included, but one outlier that had him falling to the second round pulls that average down a little more.

 If Maxey does end up falling to the 15th pick or lower, the 2020 NBA Draft would mark [the first time that a Kentucky player did not go in the lottery since the 2009 NBA Draft]({% post_url 2020-8-21-sec-in-the-nba-draft-2010s-overview %}).